YasaswiS/BooleansCalendar/README.md

 - I used the three different types of sorts, including Insertion Sort, Bubble Sort, & Selection Sort.
 Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Aditya/SortsLab/Sort.java#L7-L67) to see the code for the three different types of sorts.
 - I described how each type of sort works, included the "O(n) Time Complexity", & labeled the "Best Case Scenario" & the "Worst Case Scenario".
 Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/labs/Aditya/AdityaSorts.html#L53-L77) to see the code for this requirement.
 - The ticket for my Sorts Lab can be found by clicking [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
 It's under the "Completed" section of the Scrum Board.
 It should be at the very bottom.

+###### Praveen Natarajan

+Grade: 4/5

+Justifications:

+- I have successfully implemented the Insertion sort which can be seen here.
+[Link to Code](https://github.com/PNatarajan123/SortsLab/blob/master/src/main/java/Lab/SortInsertion.java)
+- All three data types, Integer, String, POJO (toString) are compatible with my sort methods.
+- The link to the view is built into the individual dropdown section.
+[HTML Code](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/MiniLabsHome.html#L157)
+- I will add additional comments describing how the sorting algorithms work

+I got help from Aditya's lab in order to get the mappings and all of the linkings for the thyme leaf in order to deploy.
+I did not get any of the other sorts to successfully deploy, so I am taking off a point.
+In addition, Vihan and I spent 5 hours this week attempting to deploy, but it nothing worked.

 ------------------------------------------------------ Week 3 ------------------------------------------------------